-New to Edmonton over the past couple of years, lily leaf beetles decimate and kill several lily species.
+New to Edmonton over the past couple of years, lily leaf beetles decimate and kill most lily species.

 I tried to squish the adults and their larva during the first year with limited success.
 There were two separate hatches during the summer with hundreds of beetles per hatch.
 Several lilies did not recover from the attack.

-Last year I sprayed my lilies twice early in the year with Raid House and Garden from above and under the leaves as soon as I saw an adult.
+Two years ago, I sprayed my lilies twice early in the year with Raid House and Garden from above and under the leaves as soon as I saw an adult.
 I also sprayed the soil surface around the plants.
 I applied this on two occasions.
-This slowed down the problem, but harms other beneficial insects.
+This slowed down the problem, but also harms other insects.

 This year I squished over 35 so far to the end of May.
 Hard to tell what awaits us for the rest of this season.